Arabian horse: Modern warfare and its impact on European studs

 Between World War I, the Russian Revolution, and the collapse of the Ottoman Empire, many historic European stud farms were lost; in Poland, the Antoniny and Slawuta Studs were wiped out except for five mares.
-Notable among the survivors was the Janów Podlaski Stud.
+Notable among the survivors was the Janów Podlaski Stud Farm.
 The Russian Revolution, combined with the effects of World War I, destroyed most of the breeding programs in Russia, but by 1921, the Soviet government reestablished an Arabian program, the Tersk Stud, on the site of the former Stroganov estate, which included Polish bloodstock as well as some importations from the Crabbet Stud in England.
 The programs that survived the war re-established their breeding operations and some added to their studs with new imports of desert-bred Arabian horses from the Middle East.
 Not all European studs recovered.
 The Weil stud of Germany, founded by King Wilhelm I, went into considerable decline; by the time the Weil herd was transferred to the Marbach State Stud in 1932, only 17 purebred Arabians remained.

 The Spanish Civil War and World War II also had a devastating impact on horse breeding throughout Europe.
 The Veragua stud was destroyed, and its records lost, with the only survivors being the broodmares and the younger horses, who were rescued by Francisco Franco.
 Crabbet Park, Tersk, and Janów Podlaski survived.
 Both the Soviet Union and the United States obtained valuable Arabian bloodlines as spoils of war, which they used to strengthen their breeding programs.
 The Soviets had taken steps to protect their breeding stock at Tersk Stud, and by utilizing horses captured in Poland they were able to re-establish their breeding program soon after the end of World War II.
 The Americans brought Arabian horses captured in Europe to the United States, mostly to the Pomona U.S. Army Remount station, the former W.K.
 Kellogg Ranch in California.

 In the postwar era, Poland, Spain, and Germany developed or re-established many well-respected Arabian stud farms.
 The studs of Poland in particular were decimated by both the Nazis and the Soviets, but were able to reclaim some of their breeding stock and became particularly world-renowned for their quality Arabian horses, tested rigorously by racing and other performance standards.
 During the 1950s, the Russians also obtained additional horses from Egypt to augment their breeding programs.